EmmanuelFRANCOIS/WORLD-MAPS-FIGURES/README.md

 However, once I finished this tutorial, I decided to go far beyond, to discover **advanced REACT features** and **D3.js**.

-This is how the **"World Maps & Figures" (WCMF)** application took shape in July, 2022, somewhere on our wonderful planet...
+This is how the **"World Maps & Figures" (WMF)** application took shape in July, 2022, somewhere on our wonderful planet...

 ![World-Maps-Figures](World-Maps-Figures.png?raw=true "World-Maps-Figures")